UPES M.Tech Admissions 2026

 To know the detailed topics for the GATE MT 2026 exam, check the syllabus below.
 Along with the syllabus, candidates must also follow the GATE exam pattern for exam preparation.
 Candidates can check the page for the GATE Metallurgical Engineering syllabus 2026 and topic wise weightage here.

 The authority has released the GATE syllabus 2026 pdf on the official website, gate2026.iitg.ac.in.
-Candidates can check the table for the syllabus for GATE exam.
+Candidates can check the table for the syllabus for the GATE exam.

 Topics | Sub Topics |